Spectral-Sketch/Fractal-LSystem-Market-Decoder/README.md

 Continuous price data is encoded into a discrete linguistic string (a, b, c, d) using **Adaptive Rolling Bins**.
 This allows the application of Natural Language Processing (NLP) logic to identify recurring market "sentences" or motifs.

 ### 3. Recursive L-System Parser
-A walk-forward predictive engine that extracts production rules from market grammar.
-It identifies if specific sequences in the Index act as leading indicators for price action in Bitcoin.
+Inspired by the formal grammars developed by **Aristid Lindenmayer**, this engine extracts production rules from market "strings."
+* **Biological Parallel:** Just as L-Systems model the recursive growth of plants and fractals, this parser identifies self-similar growth patterns in market volatility.
+* **Functionality:** It treats the S&P 500 as the "generator" of rules to predict the "growth" (next move) of Bitcoin.

 ### 4. Reichardt Flow Correlation
 Implements a biological-inspired **Reichardt Correlator** to measure the direction of information flow.
 This confirms which market acts as the "Leading Indicator" (e.g., Bitcoin as the 'Canary in the Coal Mine').